Birds

 Currently, the IUCN shows that two of the Macaw species are critically at risk, three species are endangered.
 Moreover, one is threatened, two are unguarded, and nine are of least concern.

-Types of Macaws as Pet
+Types of Macaws as Pets

-1. Red-shouldered Macaw
+1. Red-shouldered Macaw (Diopsittaca nobilis)

 Red Shouldered Macaw